From a walking distance is St. Jean Beach. The calm and white sand treat. It’s one of the most popular beach with numerous shops and restaurants.

 The best way to fly to St. Barth is to first fly to neighboring St Maarten.
 From there, you can hop aboard either a Winair flight or a St. Barth Commuter flight.
+You’ll be there in 10 minutes.
 You can find more information at St. Barth’s tourism page.

 If, after your long flight to St. Maarten, you’d rather enjoy a more leisurely final leg of your journey, there is a ferry from St. Maarten to St. Barth.

 Once you get to the island, the only way to efficiently travel around is with a car.
 You can either hire a private driver, rely on local taxis, or rent a car yourself.
 There are several options to choose from and you can find more information and contact information here.